jonathonreed/atrf-journal/_posts/2017-05-26-paul-prosper-chief-of-paqtnkek-first-nation.md

 <iframe width="100%" height="200" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/324628900&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false&amp;visual=true"></iframe>

-<blockquote>I remember looking at myself for quite a while and thinking, you&rsquo;re nothing abut a dirty Indian.</blockquote>
+<blockquote>&ldquo;I remember looking at myself for quite a while and thinking, you&rsquo;re nothing abut a dirty Indian.&rdquo;</blockquote>

 It's hard to put into words the feeling of watching a grown man with kind eyes and greying hair, a professional lawyer and veteran Chief, a proud Mi'kmaw, get choked up talking about how much he once hated who he was.
 It was a weight like bricks.